Types Of Coconut Oil And Their Uses

 Learn the WWW: Which, When and Why

 Coconut oil is a product widely used in recent years, mainly because of its ability to withstand high temperatures, so it is primarily used for cooking.
-However, little has been said about how its uses can vary depending on the different types.
+However, little has been said about the different types of coconut oil and how its uses can vary depending on them.

 First, it is essential to know about oil extraction, as it can be done through chemical products, heat, or cold pressing—the latter being the best option and therefore of higher cost.

-Different kinds of coconut oil will vary according to their extraction processes, just like the use they serve, be it cosmetic or culinary.
+Different types of coconut oil will vary according to their extraction processes, just like the use they serve, be it cosmetic or culinary.